Hardstl/hardstl.github.io/_posts/2025-03-10-ai-agent-coding-for-admins.md

 **Model Context Protocol servers**

-MCP servers are able to supercharge your coding agents as they provide an open protocol that standardizes how applications provide context to LLMs.
-For example, you could have one server that connects the agent to your GitHub and another one that provides browser automation using Puppeteer.
-There's a [bunch](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file) to choose from.
+[Model Context Protocol (MCP) servers](https://github.com/modelcontextprotocol/servers?tab=readme-ov-file) are able to supercharge your agents as they are able to connect to external tools and data sources.
+At its core, MCP acts as a smart intermediary.
+When you ask a question, like checking the weather or digging into customer data, the system figures out exactly which tools to call upon.
+It hands off the task to a large language model that decides whether to query a database, hit an API, or run a code snippet, then gathers the results and delivers an answer.

 ## AI Agent Coding for Admins